tsui-david/system-design-course/lessons/concept_db_1.md

 Relational and non-relational

 @question
-What are the two main types of databases?

-@answer
-Relational (RDBMS) and non-relational

-@question
 When would one use a relational database?

 @hint
-relational database: are also called relational database management system (RDBMS) or SQL database *some popular RDBMS are MySQL, Oracle DB, PostgresSQL
+Relational database: are also called relational database management system (RDBMS) or SQL database *some popular RDBMS are MySQL, Oracle DB, PostgresSQL

 @answer
 If the data is structured and if you're working with a schema that allows data to be organized into tables with columns and rows.